-Benton, a Republican, was the representative for South Carolina's 3rd congressional district and was a Republican.
+Benton was the representative for South Carolina’s 3rd congressional district and was a Republican.
 He served from 1795 to 1799.

-He was previously the representative for South Carolina's 3rd congressional district as a Republican from 1793 to 1795.
+He was previously the representative for South Carolina’s 3rd congressional district as a Republican from 1793 to 1795.

 From Jan 1794 to Mar 1799, Benton missed 204 of 307 roll call votes, which is 66.4%.
 This is much worse than the median of 14.0% among the lifetime records of representatives serving in Mar 1799.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Nov 1794-Mar 1795||15||9||60.0%||92nd|

 The information on this page is originally sourced from a variety of materials, including: